-CHLOE URQUART reveals the best tip she was ever given before embarking on a spa retreat was to invest in a decent swim suit…
+MAIA OLIVER reveals the best tip she was ever given before embarking on a spa break, “invest in a decent swim suit”

-Now, this could be a one piece, bikini or tankini but what we have discovered among our reviewers at The SPA Traveller is you must invest in a decent swim suit which will withstand the rigours of chlorine in pools and Jacuzzi’s, the fading effects of the sun and heat of hammams.
+Now, this could be a one piece, bikini or tankini but what I have discovered is you must invest in decent swim suit which will withstand the rigours of chlorine in pools and Jacuzzi’s, the fading effects of the sun and heat of hammams.

 Fast-forward one year and with two overseas spa trips scheduled to Italy and Switzerland I decided it was time to seek out a couple of good quality swim suits.

-The costumes, supplied by Verite Louise Lingerie of Cheltenham, included a vibrant pink and red Lidea costing £89 and glamorous black and white Sahara Park Charmline priced at £119.
-You may feel this is expensive - but if you look at cost per wear it’s money worth spending.
+The costumes included a vibrant pink and red Lidea costing £89 and glamorous black and white Sahara Park Charmline priced at £119.
+You may feel this is expensive – but if you look at cost per wear it’s money worth spending.

-Yes, you could buy the practical Zoggs or Speedo range, which have a chlorine resistant collection, but if you’re looking to add a touch of glamour to your spa experience then A-listers such as Elizabeth Hurley (who has her own swimwear range) are turning to the designer brands such as Charmline, Lidea, Maryon Melhorn, Seafolly and Vilebrequin for the men (and their sons who can have matching shorts).
+Yes, you could buy the practical Zoggs or Speedo range, which have a chlorine resistant collection, but if you’re looking to add a touch of glamour to your spa experience then A-listers such as Elizabeth Hurley (who has her own swimwear range) are turning to the designer brands such as Charmline, Lidea, Maryon Melhorn, Seafolly and Vilebrequin for the men (who even make matching shorts for their sons!).

 First impressions of the Charmline swim suit was it felt like a substantial piece of clothing and I particularly liked the bronze-coloured brass clasp which divided the bust-line – functional fashion at its best.